What is the Property Damage Statute of Limitations in Oregon?

 • "An action for taking, detaining or injuring personal property" (meaning damage to a vehicle, tools, jewelry, and any other kinds of personal property).

-What happens if you try to file your Oregon property damage lawsuit after the six-year time window has closed?
-In that situation, you can count on the defendant (the person you're trying to sue) asking the court to throw out the case.
-That means making a motion to dismiss the lawsuit based on the fact that you missed the statutory filing deadline.
-And the court is certain to grant the dismissal, unless rare circumstances apply to make an extension of the deadline appropriate (more on this later).
+• the defendant (the person you're trying to sue) asking the court to throw out the case, by making a motion to dismiss the lawsuit based on the fact that you missed the statutory filing deadline, and

 If your lawsuit is dismissed, you've essentially lost your right to any legal remedy for your damaged property.
-That's why it's crucial to pay attention to -- and make sure you comply with -- the Oregon statute of limitations as it applies to property damage claims.
+That's why it's crucial to pay attention to—and make sure you comply with—the Oregon statute of limitations as it applies to property damage claims.

 Extending the Lawsuit Filing Deadline in Oregon